 EditorConfig.json might need to be modified to handle a

 Alternatively, all content can be modified after conversion to PSML (by downloading, transforming, uploading or editing individually in dev perspective) to have multiple

 count="n" on the

 @datatype attribute on

-<property> element will only be set if the property is not empty e.g.
+<property> element is only set if the property is not empty, for example:

 <property name="related" value=""/> ... <property name="related" datatype="xref" count="n"><xref ... /></property>

-@datatype attribute is important in the project, all content may be modified after conversion to PSML (by downloading, transforming, uploading or editing individually in dev perspective) to have the correct
+@datatype attribute is important in the project, all content might be modified after conversion to PSML (by downloading, transforming, uploading or editing individually in dev perspective) to have the correct

 @count attributes.
 The